machal/cssmine-content/flexbox-priklady.md

 This knowledge will do for now.
 Now, let's dig into the problem a little deeper and make several practical examples.
-I have chosen them carefully so you can you them in your next project.
+I have chosen them carefully so you can use them in your next project.

 Flexbox – Practical Examples